MarkusIsaksson1982/MarkusIsaksson1982.github.io/low-code/README.md

 ## 🎯 Project Goals

 1. **Demonstrate AI-assisted productivity**
-   - Show how multiple AI models (ChatGPT-5, Claude, Grok) can contribute parallel implementations and insights.
+   - Show how multiple AI models can contribute parallel implementations and insights.
    - Document how prompts, code review, and iteration replaced hours of manual work.

 2. **Deliver a low-code educational app**